-He currently resides in Warrenton, N.C., with his wife, Meredith, and daughter, Emerson.
+He currently resides in Warrenton, North Carolina, with his wife, Meredith, and daughter, Emerson.

 Kristen Krebs is the Assistant Director, Marketing, at USA Baseball, assisting with sponsorships for various events and programs, including the annual Golden Spikes Award.

-Krebs joined USA Baseball in the summer of 2016 as an alumni relations coordinator, responsible for maintaining alumni database and helping with preparation for the 2015 Golden Spikes Award presented live on ESPN.
+Krebs joined USA Baseball in the summer of 2016 as an alumni relations coordinator, responsible for maintaining the alumni database and helping with preparation for the 2016 Golden Spikes Award presented live on ESPN.

 Krebs graduated from Clemson University with a bachelor's degree in Sports Communication and a minor in Business Administration.
 During her academic career she was a sports marketing intern with the Greenville Drive, the Class A affiliate of the Boston Red Sox.
 She was responsible for helping maintain community relations, community initiatives and sponsorships for the team.

-Cicely Lopez serves as the assistant director of accounting and finance for USA Baseball, overseeing the day-to-day financial needs of the federation.
+Cicely Lopez serves as the Assistant Director, Accounting and Finance, for USA Baseball, overseeing the day-to-day financial needs of the federation.

 Lopez joined USA Baseball in 2013 as a coordinator of retail and finance.
 She was promoted to a full-time staff member in July 2013.